KnBrckr/picasa-album-uploader/readme.txt

 1. Picasa Album Uploader Options in Media Settings Admin Screen.

 == Changelog ==

+= 0.11.1 =
+* FIX: Future versions of PHP will not support constructor method as same name as class

 = 0.11.0 =
 * ADD: Include textarea to set Alt Text during image upload